xcfem/xc/src/readme.md

                 for Domain, partitioned contains the PartitionedDomain
-                class and the iters for this class. node - the Node and NodalLoad classes. constraints - the SFreedom_Constraint and MFreedom_Constraint classes. subdomain - the Subdomain, ActorSubdomain and ShadowSubdomain classes.
+                class and the iters for this class. node - the Node and NodalLoad classes.
+		element: - contains the element classes, all in subdirectories, i.e. the Truss.h and Truss.C files are in a subdirectory truss. constraints - the SFreedom_Constraint and MFreedom_Constraint classes. subdomain - the Subdomain, ActorSubdomain and ShadowSubdomain classes.